Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 | Edit before saving | Yes | No | No | No |

-For most people who just want a reliable Gmail Notion integration, the combination of the Gmail add-on and email forwarding covers every scenario.
+For most people, the Gmail add-on combined with email forwarding covers every scenario.
 Use the add-on for selective saves and forwarding for automated ones.

 Subscribing to newsletters is easy.
 Finding that one article you remember reading three months ago is not.
 Forward your newsletters to a Notion database and you get a searchable, filterable archive.

 Set up a Gmail filter for each newsletter sender and auto-forward to your Quicktion address.
-Every issue lands in Notion with the full content preserved as Notion blocks — not just a link or plain text dump.
+Every issue lands in Notion with the full content kept as Notion blocks, not just a link or plain text dump.

-Read our newsletter archiving guide for the full setup.
+Read my newsletter archiving guide for the full setup.

 If you manage client relationships, emails are your primary communication channel.
-Saving client emails to a Notion CRM database gives you a complete history alongside deal stages, contact info, and notes.
+Saving client emails to a Notion CRM database gives you a complete history alongside deal stages, contact info, and notes, and you can use Notion's relations to link emails to the relevant contact or project page.

 Forward emails from client domains automatically, or use the Gmail add-on to selectively save important conversations.
 Either way, every email becomes a searchable entry in your Notion CRM.